Reconciling Advance Payments of the Premium Tax Credit

 Will you have to pay back advance payments of your Premium Tax Credit?

-The Premium Assistance Tax Credit is a federal subsidy available for people and families with income that's less than four times the federal poverty line.
+The Premium Assistance Tax Credit is a federal subsidy available for people and families with income that falls between one and four times the federal poverty line.
 It's intended to reimburse them for the cost of health insurance that's purchased through the Marketplace.

 The credit can be paid in advance directly to your insurer to defray the cost of your premiums, or you can just go ahead and pay the premiums and collect the refund personally at tax time.
 The amount you're actually entitled to can be something of a guessing game if you elect advance payment.